Valentine's Day Hits Different When You're Married

 Valentine’s Day has a way of magnifying that.

-When the world is saturated in red hearts and romantic gestures, it can quietly highlight what feels absent at home.
-Not necessarily grand gestures — but effort.
-Attention.
-Emotional presence.
+When the world is saturated in red hearts and romantic gestures, it quietly highlights what feels absent at home — not necessarily diamonds, but depth.

 When Love Becomes Functional

-Marriage has seasons.
-There are years of survival mode — raising children, managing trauma, supporting one another through health scares, financial stress, and life’s relentless demands.
+There are years of survival mode — raising children, managing trauma, navigating health scares, financial stress, and life’s relentless demands.

 Love becomes functional.